People are probably the most photographed subject.

 #2 – Black and White is Dramatic:

 Indeed, it is a lot harder to shoot pics of people in black and white than color because you really need to pay attention to detail.
 But for that very same reason, you can learn to hone your skills.
 By starting out in black and white, you can become better at color photography.
+The classic example of how good black and white photography can look is weddings, photos of the guests and the unusual wedding entertainment ideas (such as Juggling Inferno) look amazing shot in this way.

 #3 – Use the Camera’s Flash: